-37. Zantac (ranitidine) was originally discovered and developed by scientist John Bradshaw on behalf of GSK in 1976.

-38. The drug belongs to a class of medications called histamine $H_2$ -receptor antagonists (or $H_2$ blockers), which decrease the amount of acid produced by cells in the lining of the stomach.

-39. In 1977, Smith, Kline, and French ("SKF") launched cimetidine (Tagamet)-the first histamine 2 receptor blocker ("H2RA")-and it was a tremendous success.

-40. Eager to get into the lucrative H2RA market, Glaxo (the predecessor to GSK) rushed Zantac's approval through the U.S. Food and Drug Administration ("FDA")-starting with investigation approval in December 1979, and final submission of the New Drug Application ("NDA") by February 1982.
+- 39. Zantac (ranitidine) was originally discovered and developed by scientist John Bradshaw on behalf of GSK in 1976. - 40.
+The drug belongs to a class of medications called histamine H2-receptor antagonists (or H2 blockers), which decrease the amount of acid produced by cells in the lining of the stomach. - 41.
+In 1977, Smith, Kline, and French ("SKF") launched cimetidine (Tagamet)-the first histamine 2 receptor blocker ("H2RA")-and it was a tremendous success. - 42.
+Eager to get into the lucrative H2RA market, Glaxo (the predecessor to GSK) rushed Zantac's approval through the U.S. Food and Drug Administration ("FDA")-starting with investigation approval in December 1979, and final submission of the New Drug Application ("NDA") by February 1982. - 43.
+Zantac was an important product for GSK (then Glaxo).

-&lt;sup>1 Dr. Bradshaw was working for Glaxo Inc. at the time.
-Glaxo Inc. later merged with the Wellcome Foundation in 1995 to become Glaxo Wellcome plc.
-Then, in 2000, Glaxo Wellcome plc merged with Smithkline Beecham plc to form GlaxoSmithKline plc.

-41. To say that Zantac was an important product for GSK (then Glaxo)

-would be an understatement.
 As one GSK executive put it in 1983: